Nagisa Oshima

 Top 250 Directors

-Key Production Countries: Japan, France
+Key Production Countries: Japan, France, UK

 "This Japanese director started making films at about the same time as the early demises of the two great figures of early Japanese cinema, Mizoguchi and Ozu and, after establishing an international reputation toward the end of the 1960s, became the most prominent Japanese film-maker of his generation.
 His films are obsessively concerned with sex and death - rich, heavy, heady mixtures set in modern Japan, as vivid as they are usually lengthy." - David Quinlan (Quinlan's Film Directors, 1999)